RobTillaart/palindrome/README.md

 Writing the library was triggered by a friend Reinier who was proud his name was a palindrome.

-The algorithm of finding a palindrome in a string is based upon the assumption that every character can be the middle character of a palindrome.
-From there start comparing the chars on the left and the chars right.
-As long as they match the palindrome "grows".

-This algorithm has at most strlen(s) starting points for the search.
-From every starting point one might at most need to compare 2x p positions where p = 1 to 0.5 strlen(s) => so performance is O(n^2) worst case.
-Worst case is a string with all the same characters e.g. "aaaaaaaaaa".

-Note the algorithm can be optimized by stopping when the middle point is "0.5 maxLengthSoFar" from the end of the string.
-NB in the last part no longer palindrome will fit.

-This library is mainly for educational purpose, however other applications are possible.
+The library is mainly written for educational purpose, however other applications are possible, e.g. a palindrome game.
 Please share your ideas.

 Feedback as always is welcome.

+### Performance

+The algorithm of finding a palindrome in a string is based upon the observation that every character can be the middle character of a palindrome.
+From that middle character we start comparing the characters on the left and right.
+As long as these match the palindrome "grows".

+This algorithm has at most **n = strlen(s)** starting points for the search.
+From every starting point one might at most need to compare p positions to the left and right, where **p = 1 to 0.5 strlen(s)**.
+So worst case one need **O(n^2)** comparisons.
+However depending on the number of different characters in the string the search left and right will stop after more or less comparisons.
+Assumption is that palindromes are Poisson distributed, a lot of short ones and much less longer ones.

+Note the algorithm can be optimized by stopping when the mid-point is about "0.5 maxLengthSoFar" from the end of the string.
+NB no longer palindrome will fit in the last part.
+Furthermore it could be ideal to start the search from the middle of the string and then going outwards alternating left right.
+Rationale is that the longest possible palindrome is in the middle.

-### tests
+### Tests

 The library is tested with an Arduino UNO R3, random string of 1600 characters (only 4 different characters).